SwissDataScienceCenter/renku/docs/docs/10-users/85-migrate-v1-v2/10-migrate-renku-1-project-to-renku-2.md

----
-title: Migrate a Renku Legacy project
-description: Migrate to Renku 2.0
----

 # Migrate a Renku Legacy project to Renku 2.0

 This guide will explain what migrating a project from Renku Legacy to Renku 2.0 means, and walk you